Towards Adversarial Robustness via Debiased High-Confidence Logit Alignment: Abstract

 \section{Abstract}

-Despite the significant advances that deep neural networks (DNNs) have achieved in various visual tasks, they still exhibit vulnerability to adversarial examples, leading to serious security concerns.
-Recent adversarial training techniques have utilized inverse adversarial attacks to generate high-confidence examples, aiming to align the distributions of adversarial examples with the high-confidence regions of their corresponding classes.
-However, in this paper, our investigation reveals that high-confidence outputs under inverse adversarial attacks are correlated with biased feature activation.
-Specifically, training with inverse adversarial examples causes the model’s attention to shift towards background features, introducing a spurious correlation bias.
-To address this bias, we propose Debiased High-Confidence Adversarial Training (DHAT), a novel approach that not only aligns the logits of adversarial examples with debiased high-confidence logits obtained from inverse adversarial examples, but also restores the model's attention to its normal state by enhancing foreground logit orthogonality.
-Extensive experiments demonstrate that DHAT achieves state-of-the-art performance and exhibits robust generalization capabilities across various vision datasets.
-Additionally, DHAT can seamlessly integrate with existing advanced adversarial training techniques for improving the performance.
+Despite the remarkable progress of deep neural networks (DNNs) in various visual tasks, their vulnerability to adversarial examples raises significant security concerns.
+Recent adversarial training methods leverage inverse adversarial attacks to generate high-confidence examples, aiming to align adversarial distributions with high-confidence class regions.
+However, our investigation reveals that under inverse adversarial attacks, high-confidence outputs are influenced by biased feature activations, causing models to rely on background features that lack a causal relationship with the labels.
+This spurious correlation bias leads to overfitting irrelevant background features during adversarial training, thereby degrading the model's robust performance and generalization capabilities.
+To address this issue, we propose Debiased High-Confidence Adversarial Training (DHAT), a novel approach that aligns adversarial logits with debiased high-confidence logits and restores proper attention by enhancing foreground logit orthogonality.
+Extensive experiments demonstrate that DHAT achieves state-of-the-art robustness on both CIFAR and ImageNet-1K benchmarks, while significantly improving generalization by mitigating the feature bias inherent in inverse adversarial training approaches.
+Code is available at \url{https://github.com/KejiaZhang-Robust/DHAT}.